top of page

 Returning from the Battle of Kadesh, the general Hattusili sees Puduḫepa, a priestess at the temple of Shaushka.
 Shaushka is the Hurrian name equivalent his patron goddess, Ishtar (Inanna).

-The goddess Ishtar appears to Hattusili in a vision, saying he will find happiness with Puduhepa as his wife.
+Goddess Ishtar appears to Hattusili in a vision, saying he will find happiness with Puduhepa as his wife.
 Although Puduḫepa is much younger than he, her family encourages the match.
 She accompanies him back to his kingdom.

 Hattusili, once a bull with the ladies, now turns all his attentions to Puduḫepa.
 She is the only woman in his life.
 When Hattusili defeats his nephew, King of the Hittite lands, in a rebellious uprising in 1267 BCE, he becomes the royal ruler.
-At his side Puduhepa is Queen, or tawananna.

-She is often beside him, for political events, announcements, decisions and judgments.
-They are considered to rule together, hand in hand.
 Puduhepa has her own royal seal and responsibilities.
 She controls the domestic aspects of the palaces, and also serves as a judge in legal matters.

 Her diplomacy and connections with the Egyptian rulers keeps the lands of the Hittites and Egypt at peace.
-She sends both her daughters as wives to Ramesses II (altogether he has seven, including Nefertari).
+She sends both her daughters as wives to Ramesses II (altogether he has seven, including his favorite, Nefertari).

 Puduḫepa also groups and organizes the extensive God lists and pantheon hierarchies associated with religious rites and offerings.
 There are thousands, so it's not an easy job.
-Gods and Goddesses have consorts, companions, servants, sukkals and deific family members.
+Gods and Goddesses have consorts, companions, servants, sukkals and family members.

 Each fits into a hierarchy with a list of appropriate incantations and sacrificial offerings.
 Many scribes are employed to write legibly on clay tablets.
-Women regularly work outside the home if they want.
-Jobs held by women in the ancient world include those of priestess, doctor (doctoress) and scribe.
+In Hittite society women regularly work outside the home if they want.

 x-ray hand making ok sign